15 Most Beautiful Places In Istanbul, Turkey

 Dolmabahce Palace

 This beautiful Istanbul palace was built in the mid-19th century, and its architecture is a mix of Baroque Revival and Rococo Revival styles.
-It is the first European-style palace to be built in Turkey, and its huge, pretty and filled with gold and crystal.
-Situated in the imperial garden and adjacent to the Bosphorus Strait, its surrounding natural beauty is equally stunning,
+It is the first European-style palace to be built in Turkey, and to this day is still the largest palace in the country.
+It contains 285 rooms, 46 halls, and six Turkish baths (hamams).

 The only way to explore the Dolmabahce Palace is with a guided tour.
 There are two tours offered at the moment, the Selamlık tour or the Harem tour.